 Other ways to say: Quick-minded, sharp as a tack

-Fun Fact/Origin: Swords need to be very sharp to be useful—like minds in arguments.
+Fun Fact/Origin: Swords must be very sharp to be useful—just like sharp thinking in arguments.

 Meaning: A heated argument with strong words.